Photo by Fominayaphoto / Shutterstock

 Don’t have any B.A.
 Avios?
 That might not be a problem.
 The program is a transfer partner of both American Express Membership Rewards and Chase Ultimate Rewards, so if you have a credit card that earns points in either program, you can convert them into British Airways Avios and book your awards.
 Here are some of the top cards to consider for doing so.

 Chase Sapphire Reserve®: This higher-end counterpart to the Chase Sapphire Preferred is currently offering 50,000 Ultimate Rewards points after spending $4,000 in the first three months.
 Including the points you’d earn meeting that spending requirement, you’d have more than enough Ultimate Rewards points to transfer to B.A. and book two round-trip economy award flights from the West Coast to Hawai‘i.
 This card comes with a lot of value-added benefits, including:

 American Express® Gold Card: New cardholders can earn up to 60,000 Membership Rewards points after spending $4,000 on purchases on their new card in the first six months of card membership (terms apply).

 The Platinum Card® from American Express: Earn 100,000 bonus points after spending $6,000 in the first six months.
-Plus, earn 10 points per dollar on up to $25,000 in combined purchases in the first six months at restaurants worldwide and when you Shop Small in the U.S. (terms apply).
+(Terms apply.)
 Here’s how else you can rack up the rewards.

 Delta flies to Honolulu, Kauai, Maui, and Kona from various airports in the continental United States, including its hubs in Atlanta, Los Angeles, Salt Lake City, and Seattle, among others.
 Delta no longer publishes award charts with fixed mileage rates for flights, but rather uses a variable pricing model.
 The more expensive paid fares are, the more miles you can expect to redeem for tickets.
 While that’s bad news for trying to get to Hawai‘i using miles during peak periods like the holidays or spring break, there are other times of the year when award prices are quite reasonable.